|

 Teresa and Rick Milberger walked ahead, and Paula and Becky returned to the museum because the mosquitoes were biting them.

-Dad wanted to cool off after walking the trail and he asked me if it was ok to put his feet into the water.
+After walking the trail, Dad wanted to cool off, so he asked me if it was okay to put his feet in the water.

-The next thing I knew he was calling for help for he had lost his balance and fallen into the water.
+The next thing I knew, he called for help, for he had lost his balance and fallen into the water.

-I knew I could not pull him out by myself so I hollowed for Rick and Teresa and they came running.
+I knew I could not pull him out by myself, so I called out for Rick and Teresa, and they came running.

 Rick pulled Dad out of the water.
-His glasses fell off his face into the water and when he found them
+When he found them, his glasses had fallen off his face into the water.

 This was another wild adventure with my family.